 There are a number of other vaccines given to children later, including the HPV vaccines (for girls only to protect against cervical cancer), the 3-in-1 teenage booster and the MenACWY vaccine to protect against meningitis, which is given at 14 years of age and to new university students.

 There are also some optional vaccinations that can be recommended to “at-risk” groups.
-These include: the Chickenpox vaccination that is given to siblings of children with supressed immune systems; the BCG (tuberculosis) vaccination; Hepatitis B vaccination.
+These include: the Chickenpox vaccination that is given to siblings of children with suppressed immune systems; the BCG (tuberculosis) vaccination; Hepatitis B vaccination.

 Are There Any Vegan Alternatives to Vaccines?